 Because I’m a millennial, I check my email at least once every hour.
 Every time I open my inbox, there is a new newsletter from a firm attempting to sell me something.
 Sometimes I roll my eyes, occasionally I feel enthusiastic, and sometimes I hesitate before hitting the delete button.

 Regardless of my reservations, I always open the newsletter.
 Why?
 Because 8 times out of 10, there’s an exclusive online shopping deal waiting for me inside.
 While a packed inbox might be frustrating, it is beneficial to subscribe to company emails.

 You’re frequently the first (and sometimes the only!) person to learn about any brand-related offers, discounts, or flash sales.

 Not only that, but you’ll frequently receive a discount or bonus simply by subscribing to the email!
 Thank you very much for the 10% discount on my full transaction.
 The best part is that you may always unsubscribe if you feel your needs aren’t being addressed.

 22. Enroll in Reward Programs | Joseph Harisson Co-Founder of ITCompanies

 I no longer carry a slew of plastic cards on my keychain, but I am a member of a plethora of online rewards programs.
-Get a 20% discount and points just for joining up for a free program?
+Get a 20% discount and points just for joining a free program.
 That seems nice to me.